 In his business life, Ken is the property manager of rental housing in Canada, the US and France.
 He is married to Caroline Bayard, a retired French professor and French citizen.
 They have three children who live and /or work in Australia, Canada, and the United Kingdom.
 Ken has a Bachelor of Arts degree from Valparaiso University, Valparaiso, Indiana and a Divinity degree from Concordia Seminary, Springfield, Illinois.

-Votes in: Illinois
+Votes in: North Carolina

 Votes in: New York